Even worse than that, however, is employing the use of cheap coffee protection – the cardboard coffee condom – as I like to call it.

-One of the simplest and easiest steps you can take towards living greener in 2010 is to begin using your own reusable coffee cups at work, home, and even you local coffee shop.
+One of the simplest and easiest steps you can take towards living greener this year is to begin using your own reusable coffee cups at work, home, and even you local coffee shop.

 This mug looks like a regular, unbranded paper cup that you might get from any coffee establishment.
 In actuality, it’s really a double-walled porcelin mug with a white silicon lid.
 The double-walled construction keeps your beverage warm and your hands cool.

 If you’re using the cheaper I Am Not A Paper Cup knockoff, you’ll be saving some money but needing some heat shielding.

 In Glue and Glitter’s Etsy store you’ll find everything from aprons to lunch kits to coffee sleeves.
 Becky has been nice enough to offer free domestic shipping on any reusable coffee sleeve (or “cup glove”, as she calls them) to readers of The Fun Times Guide to Living Green.

 All you have to do is leave a note mentioning this post in the Message to Seller section of the purchase and she’ll refund your shipping!
 Easy peasy.

 If you don’t see a cup glove design that strikes your fancy, she can create a custom one that matches your tastes and style.

 Why is using your own mug and coffee sleeve important?

 In the US, 16 billion cups are used for coffee each year.
 This equals about 6.5 million trees.
 Overall, North Americans use 58% of all paper cups, amounting to a staggering 130 billion cups – including hot and cold beverages.
 But other countries, particularly China, are starting to catch up.